HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 Since 2019 Member of the editorial board of the journal *Photographica* https://journals.openedition.org/photographica/

-2016 - 2019 Co-organization of the monthly seminar “Camera Memoria: Seminar on the histories of photography in the English-speaking world” with Camille Rouquet at Université Paris-Diderot (https://camemoria.hypotheses.org)
+2016 - 2019 Co-organization of the monthly seminar “Camera Memoria: Seminar on the histories of photography in the English-speaking world” with Camille Rouquet at Université Paris-Diderot/LARCA (https://camemoria.hypotheses.org)

 ## Fellowships and awards